-We are an unpaid volunteer group of your DuPage county neighbors who share progressive values
+We are a volunteer group of your DuPage county neighbors who share progressive values

 We care about the environment, taxes, healthcare, and fairness

 Join our efforts to bring better government to our county, state, and nation